QuadSpinner/Gaea-Docs/source/Developers/1-Automation.md

 title: Automating Gaea
 ---

+{.WARNING}
+> Professional or Enterprise edition required to take advantage of automation features and bridges to 3rd party applications.

 # Automation

 Automation is a great way to use Gaea as a semi-external engine, whether to utilize Gaea's erosion or other nodes in another application, or generate terrain variations.